EVERGi/similar_sessions/README.md

-# Paper Code Repository
+# Similar Sessions Forecasting Repository

-This repository contains the code for the paper titled "**Title of the Paper**," which can be found [here](https://authors.elsevier.com/sd/article/S0306-2619(23)01333-8).
+This repository contains the code for the paper titled "**Forecasting flexibility of charging of electric vehicles: Tree and cluster-based methods**," which can be found [here](https://authors.elsevier.com/sd/article/S0306-2619(23)01333-8).

 ## Overview